goodGid/goodGid.github.io/_posts/2020-02-17-English-Class-Uphone.md

 * I can decide on my own

-* Can you correct it right away if i say something wrong senence ?
+* Can you correct it right away if i say something wrong sentence ?

 * before going to bed